Haruna Shrine – 榛名神社

 Gunma’s summer is very hot, even among the yet hot Japanese summer, but Mount Haruna’s streams and altitude refresh this area.
 Walking in the shadow of the cedars along the path feels great.
 In winter the falls were frozen and we could see huge icicles.
 You can cross small streams right next to them.
 However, as it can be slippery, it’s easy to get a broken bone doing so, so pay attention!

 We entered the shrine’s area and saw the building’s detailed decorations.
 In particular, one statue that you can behold just outside the main hall has a very scary expression.

 The stream running downhill close to the shrine’s area ends in a little dam.
 Next to that spot the entrance to the path going to the top of the mountain is located.
 The walk is a bit long but hiking from here to Haruna Lake is surely interesting.

 When visiting Haruna Shrine you can eat a lot of soba in the small restaurants by the path entrance.
-I enjoyed Monzen-soba, which was accompanied by some delicious tenpura.
-On other visits I tried different dishes as well.
+We enjoyed Monzen-soba, which was accompanied by some delicious tenpura.
+On other visits we tried different dishes as well.

 Haruna Shrine is just a wonderful and peaceful place.
 Since you can combine visiting this shrine with a trip to Haruna Lake or Ikaho hot springs, we highly recommend it as a day-trip from Tōkyō.